Ex-Red Sox Star David Ortiz In Stable Condition After Shooting In Dominican Republic

 Me siento tranquilo de saber que estás fuera de peligro, usted es fuerte Compai, ya quiero oírle la voz.
 Orando, nos vemos pronto pic.twitter.com/jdSnNsM7eI

-Bautista said that the alleged shooter was captured and beaten by a crowd and that he was undergoing treatment before being questioned by authorities.
+Bautista said the alleged shooter was captured and beaten by a crowd and that he was undergoing treatment before being questioned by authorities.

-The Dial Bar and Lounge, where the assault took place, is located in the eastern part of the capital in a nighlife district known for its high-end dance clubs, according to the AP.
+The Dial Bar and Lounge, where the assault took place, is in the eastern part of the capital in a nightlife district known for its high-end dance clubs, according to the AP.

 Ortiz, who helped the Red Sox win the World Series three times, hit 541 home runs in his more than 20-year career.
 He won the MVP award in 2013 and retired after the 2016 season.